botre/anki-decks/src/vim.md

 `gd`

-## Jump to the first character in line
+## Jump to the beginning of the line

 `0`

-## Jump to the first non-blank character in line
+## Jump to the first non-blank character of the line

 `^`